Best Rotary Tools

 - Rotary tools are available in both corded and cordless models.

-- Power ratings range from 1 to 5.5 amps for corded models and 4.8 volts to 18 volts for cordless models.
+- Power ratings range from 1 to 5.5 amps for corded models and 4.8 to 18 volts for cordless models.

 - Consider a higher voltage model if you work with your rotary tool for long periods.